skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Select 'Git Repository' from the top left toolbar (middle button).
-Scroll down to `Experience Patcher` and click the + button.
+Scroll down to `ExperienceMutagenPatcher` and click the + button.
 The patcher will be added to the list, will say 'Compiling' on the right side which should turn to 'Ready'.

 Do the same for:
 ~~~
+AOSISCSoundPatcher
 Khajiitearsshow
 NoDragonLods
-NPCEnchantFix
 OppositeAnimationDisabler
-SpellAbsorbFix
-Water Does Damage Patcher
+WaterDoesDamagePatcher
 ~~~

 Select the icon on the bottom left to run the patchers